 Just keep in mind this is different from active noise cancellation.

-How strong is Bluetooth connection in Treblab X5?
+How strong is the Bluetooth connection in Treblab X5?

 They don’t come with the latest Bluetooth (4.2), and while the wireless connection is stable most of the time, it has occasional problems like random interruptions that take away from experience.